gadomski/gadomski.github.io/content/posts/2017-10-19-bespoke-thermal.md

 A similar situation presents itself with the thermal data.
 InfraTec's `irb` format is closed and proprietary, but they also provide a library[^3] for reading `irb` files.
-Again, I wrote a FFI wrapper and helper library[^4], this time named [irbacs-sys](https://github.com/gadomski/irbacs-sys) and [irb-rs](https://github.com/gadomski/irb-rs) respectively.
+Again, I wrote a FFI wrapper and helper library, this time named [irb-rs](https://github.com/gadomski/irb-rs).

 The pieces are now all set up.
 To review, these are the individual rust crates we have so far: